What is a District Zoning Bylaw?

 How can I provide feedback on the proposed P4G District Zoning Bylaw?

-Click on this link to the P4G District Zoning Bylaw webpage where you will find the Public Information Session presentation materials and a questionnaire and comment form.
+Click on this link to the P4G District Zoning Bylaw webpage where you will find a link to the draft bylaw and ways to provide feedback.

 I have more questions, who can I contact?